eclipse-oniro4openharmony/oh-app-action/README.md

-# oh-action
+# oh-app-action
-The `oh-action` is a GitHub Action that streamlines OpenHarmony development workflows by setting up the necessary development environment.
+The `oh-app-action` is a GitHub Action that streamlines OpenHarmony development workflows by setting up the necessary development environment.
 It automatically installs the OpenHarmony SDK and provides essential command-line tools, enabling developers to build, test, and manage their OpenHarmony applications in CI/CD pipelines.

 ## Requirements
 - macOS runner (`runs-on: macos-latest`)